 You are losing a huge number of sales unnecessarily, when customers put products in their cart and drop out before completing their purchase.
-Of customers who get around to putting a product in the cart, around 60% or more abandon before they finish buying ( (63.85% - Fresh Relevance Real-Time Marketing Report for 2014).
+Of customers who get around to putting a product in the cart, more than half abandon before they finish buying ( (53.88% - Fresh Relevance Real-Time Marketing Report for 2018).

 Add a recommended products row to the bottom of your product page highlighting trending products in the same category.
 The idea is to help shoppers find what they want quicker, and showing related products like this means there's more chance that they will see something they want to buy.
-It's important to be helpful like this, because many shoppers lack patience and will abandon after a few clicks.
-Read More.
+It's important to be helpful like this, because shoppers are overloaded with information and often abandon after a few clicks.

-Add an address capture form, so that unidentified visitors are asked for their email address after a delay or a specified action.
+Add a data capture form, so that unidentified visitors are asked for their email address after a delay or a specified action.
 Use a form from your ecommerce platform, ESP, or a third-party vendor.
-Either load it yourself, or create a Custom Smartblock using one of our form templates and simply paste the form HTML into that.
+Either load it yourself, or create a custom Smartblock using one of our form templates and simply paste the form HTML into that.

-The advantage of using a Fresh Relevance SmartBlock is that our Slot Rules give you a lot more control over when the form is displayed and who sees it - for example you might wait until the shopper has browsed for one minute and seen at least one product page.
-Read More.
+The advantage of using a Fresh Relevance SmartBlock is that our marketing rules give you a lot more control over when the form is displayed and who sees it - for example you might wait until the shopper has browsed for one minute and seen at least one product page.

 (This is a "slow burn".
 Email capture forms don't give any immediate sales uplift, but they gradually increase your email list, so there are significant long-term benefits).

 Learn How to put an email address capture form on your website

 Step 5: Automatic daily or weekly emails (10% uplift)